 So you review the list of experiments you have to do and you run those experiments…but still, none of them work.

-One of the biggest business decisions at HubSpot, a B2B SaaS company, was transitioning from a marketing-and-sales-heavy business model to a self-service freemium model.
+One of the most important business initiatives at HubSpot, a B2B SaaS company, was transitioning from a marketing-and-sales-heavy business model to a self-service freemium model.

 This resulted in the creation of our growth team and a new era of data-driven experimentation at the company.
 The growth team now owns and manages the freemium funnel from user acquisition to monetization.